COVID-19 Immediate Response Action Plan for Visitor Centres and Visitor Services

 Come up with a plan to help them connect between themselves, keep in touch with the Centre and checking in on how they are going at home?

-The digital adoption by older generations is going to be unprecedented.
+The digital adoption by older generations has been huge unprecedented.
 I've seen a number of older generation family members join + embrace What's App over the past weekend as ways of keeping in touch!

 5. Online Industry Connection